Immatics and Bristol Myers Squibb Enter Into Global Exclusive License for Immatics' TCR Bispecific Program IMA401

-- Bristol Myers Squibb secures global exclusive license to Immatics’ TCR bispecific program IMA401; companies will collaborate on development with Immatics retaining a co-promotion option in the US

-- Immatics to receive upfront payment of $150 million and additional milestone payments of up to $770 million plus tiered double-digit royalties on net product sales

-Tuebingen, Germany, Houston & New York – December 14, 2021 – Immatics N.V. ( IMTX, “Immatics”), a clinical-stage biopharmaceutical company active in the discovery and development of T cell-redirecting cancer immunotherapies, and Bristol Myers Squibb (: BMY), today announced that they have entered into a license, development and commercialization agreement (the “agreement”) for Immatics’ TCR Bispecific candidate, IMA401.
+Immatics+N.V.
+(NASDAQ: IMTX, “Immatics”), a clinical-stage biopharmaceutical company active in the discovery and development of T cell-redirecting cancer immunotherapies, and Bristol+Myers+Squibb (NYSE: BMY), today announced that they have entered into a license, development and commercialization agreement (the “agreement”) for Immatics’ TCR Bispecific candidate, IMA401.

 Under the terms of the agreement, Immatics will receive an upfront payment of $150 million as well as up to $770 million in development, regulatory and commercial milestone payments, in addition to tiered double-digit royalty payments on net sales of IMA401.
 Immatics retains the options to co-fund U.S. development in exchange for enhanced U.S. royalty payments and/or to co-promote IMA401 in the US.